vacp2p/rfc/content/docs/rfcs/70/README.md

 -   AES256-CBC for the encryption/decryption of messages.

 ## Considerations on the X3DH initialization
-This scheme requires working on specific elliptic curves which differ from those used by Ethereum.
+This scheme MUST work on a specific elliptic curves which differ from those used by Ethereum.
-To be precise, Ethereum makes use of the curve secp256k1, whereas X3DH requires either X25519 or X448.
 The curve X448 MUST be chosen: since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.

-Bob and Alice MUST define a personal key pair (ik, IK) where:
+Bob and Alice MUST define personal key pairs (ik, IK) where:
 -   The key ik must be kept secret,
 -   and the key IK is public.

-Bob will not be able to use his Ethereum public key during this stage due to incompatibilities with the involved elliptic curves, therefore it will be required to generate new keys.
+Bob will not be able to use his Ethereum public key during this stage due to incompatibilities with the involved elliptic curves, therefore he MUST generate new keys.
 This can be done using the basepoint $G$ for X448 and $ik \in \mathbb{Z}_p$ a random integer:

 $$ IK = ik \cdot G $$

+Bob MUST also generate a public key SPK.
-The scheme X3DH will also require the generation of a public key SPK which will be generated repeating the above process: one takes $spk \in \mathbb{Z}_p$ a secret random integer and computes:
+The key SPK will be generated repeating the above process: one takes $spk \in \mathbb{Z}_p$ a secret random integer and computes:

 $$ SPK = spk \cdot G $$

 SPK is a public key generated and stored at medium-term.
-It is called a signed prekey because Bob also needs to store a public key certificate of SPK using IK.
+It is called a signed prekey because Bob MUST store a public key certificate of SPK using IK.
-Both signed prekey and the certificate must undergo periodic replacement, a process that entails the generation of a fresh signed prekey.
+Both signed prekey and the certificate MUST undergo periodic replacement, a process that entails the generation of a fresh signed prekey.
 After replacing the key,
 Bob keeps the old private key of SPK for some interval, dependant on the implementation.
 This allows Bob to decrypt delayed messages.
-It is important that Bob does not reuse SPKs.
+It is important that Bob MUST NOT reuse SPKs.
 This action is pivotal for ensuring forward secrecy, as these keys are integral for recalculating the shared secret employed in decrypting historical messages.

-It will be required to sign SPK for authentication.
+Bob MUST sign SPK for authentication.
 Following the specification of X3DH, one will use the digital signature scheme XEd448 and define:

 $$ SigSPK = XEd448(ik, Encode(SPK)) $$